james-tay/mygpio/README.md

 % arduino-cli upload -v -p /dev/ttyUSB0 -b esp32:esp32:esp32cam .
 ```

+Due to the way the esp32 camera module uses serial signalling, it may be
+necessary to perform initial configuration (ie, wifi setup) using the arduino
-To use the camera, first initialize it, optionally configure it, and then
+IDE's Serial Monitor.
+To use the camera, first initialize it, optionally
-start capturing jpeg frames.
+configure it, and then start capturing jpeg frames.
 For example,

 ```
 % curl http://esp32-cam.example.com/v1?cmd=cam+init